 Abortion, let me make it clear hear and now, is a boon to the society, like Salvation Army, Amnesty International, and PoundLand.
 It is a bringer of inestimable, indescribable good and happiness.

 I wonder, though, whether introducing the anti-masturbatory bill, however satirical, is the right way of going about it.
 It can’t be that everyone who supports the anti-abortion bill dangles a penis between his thighs.
 It seems statistical improbability to me that not a single woman supports the anti-abortion bill.
-The bill does an injustice to all those lonely men who sit in front of their computer (a sock in one hand) staring intensely (and empathically) at women with fat breasts breastfeeding their two-year olds on YouTube videos (uploaded strictly for educational purpose), who might be wholeheartedly in support of women’s right to abort.
+The bill does an injustice to all those lonely men who sit in front of their computer (a sock in one hand) staring intensely (and empathically) at the YouTube videos (uploaded strictly for educational purpose), who might be wholeheartedly in support of women’s right to abort.
 These men might be creepy (you might die of fright) but their hearts are in the right place.

 What can, then, be done?
 Stopping men from tossing off will, I am sorry to say, not work.
 The women could leave Texas.
 That is no doubt a cop-out option, but, in its support, it could be argued that sometimes retreat is the wisest, if not the bravest, decision.
 My suggestion is that all these Republican politicians bringing anti-abortion measures (or, even better, the Pope) should be made to read David Lodge’s How Far Can You Go.
 If Lodge’s wise and humane musings on the Catholic Church, the pill, and the rhythm method fail to change the hearts of Republican Politicians (and the Pope), I don’t know what will.